Lisfranc Fracture ORIF

 6 (or 8) – 10 (or 14) weeks Post-Surgery

 The patient can begin to weight-bear as tolerated, provided the foot is protected in a walking boot, such as a CAM walker.
 This boot (characterized by a rigid sole and a rocker-bottom contour) serves to disperse the force away from the middle of the foot and up the leg.
+Some surgeons may add an arch support to the boot.

 10 (or 14) + Post-Surgery